zigpy/zigpy/zigpy/ota/OTA_URLs.md

 Note that Sengled do not seem to provide their firmware for use with other ZigBee gateways than the Sengled Smart Hub.
 The communication between their hub/gateway/bridge appliance and the server hosting the firmware files is encrypted, so we cannot directly get listing of all the files available.
 To find the URL for firmware files, you need to sniff the traffic from the Hue bridge to the Internet, as it downloads the files, (since the bridge will only download firmware files for connected devices with outdated firmware sniffing traffic is not repeatable once the device has been updated).

-The official URLs for Philips Hue (Signify) Zigbee OTA firmware images are therefor documented by community and third-parties such as Koenkk and Dresden Elektronik:
+The official URLs for Philips Hue (Signify) Zigbee OTA firmware images are therefore documented by community and third-parties such as Koenkk and Dresden Elektronik:

 https://raw.githubusercontent.com/Koenkk/zigbee-OTA/master/index.json